 Visit the Refill site and download the app to find where you can top up your water or use your reusable coffee cup on the go!

 Did you know that each child will need, on average, 5000 disposable nappies, or just 25 cloth nappies?
 This means that switching to cloth is a great way to reduce your household waste if you have young children.
 It could also save you up to £1000 per child, which even takes into account the cost of cleaning.
 If you have more than one child, you can use the nappies again and again meaning an even bigger saving!

 Cloth nappies are also great for your baby!
-They are made of natural comfortable materials such as cotton and bamboo, which are soft and gentle on your baby's skin, compared to disposables which are made of super-absorbent chemicals, paper pulp and plastic.
-Find out more about cloth nappies and how to claim your £30 refund.
+They are made of natural comfortable materials such as cotton and bamboo, which are soft and gentle on your baby's skin.
+Disposable nappies are made of super-absorbent chemicals, paper pulp and plastic.

-Reusable baby wipes are also a great alternative to disposable baby wipes - the natural materials are more absorbent and super soft on your baby's skin or for wiping sticky fingers.
+Washable cloths are a great alternative to disposable wipes.
+For babies, the natural materials are more absorbent and super soft on your baby's skin or for wiping sticky fingers.
 Simply dampen the cloth wipes and pop them in a small bag or container to keep them moist.
 They’ll then be ready to use whenever you need them.
-Find our more on cloth wipes and where else you can make the switch around the home.
+For cleaning, cloths make a great alternative to disposable wipes, and you can use them with a cleaner of your choice.
+Simply pop them in the wash when you're done!
+Find out more on cloth wipes and where else you can make the switch around the home.